\\\ Mercury – Nickel – Palladium – Gold

 Recently, better bio-compatible materials have been increasingly used by UK dentists.
 Approximately 50% of NHS dental fillings are now bio-compatible.

 The NHS currently does not offer dental ingestion blood tests.
-They offer a limited range of metal testing, and where mercury testing is seemingly specific only to acute ingestion cases.
+They offer a limited range of metal testing, and where mercury testing is seemingly specific only to acute ingestion cases, generally organic mercury, methylmercury cases.

-NHS Toxicologists admit they are not trained in chronic long term mercury dental ingestion cases, applying only generalised (and incorrect) acute mercury knowledge.
+NHS toxicologists admit they are not trained to diagnose chronic mercury dental ingestion cases.

 Nickel (Ni) is a hard and ductile metal, a naturally-occurring metallic element with a silvery-white appearance.
 Small amounts of nickel can be found in plants, animals, and seawater.